 Sugary sodas and diabetes

-One recent study posted in the BMJ found a link between drinking sugary drinks and the risk of type two diabetes.
+One recent study posted in the BMJ found a link between drinking sugary drinks and the risk of type 2 diabetes.

-Another study posted in Diabetes Care found that people who drink 1-2 sugar-sweetened drinks every day have a 26 percent greater risk of developing type 2 diabetes than those who do not.
+Another study posted in Diabetes Care found that people who drink 1 or 2 sugar-sweetened drinks every day have a risk of developing type 2 diabetes that is 26 percent higher than those who do not.

-- Plaque loves soda: The bacteria that make up plaque on teeth need sugar to thrive.
-Soda washes the mouth in sugar with each drink, making it a perfect breeding ground for plaque.
+- Plaque loves soda: The bacteria that cause dental plaque need sugar to thrive.
+Soda washes the mouth in sugar with each gulp, making it a perfect breeding ground for plaque.

 - Soda is acidic: Drinking soda regularly can make the mouth more acidic.
 This increases the risk of cavities, enamel decay, and gum disease.